Tom Cotton: Reception

 Former chief presidential strategist Steve Bannon has said of Cotton, "Next to Trump, he’s the elected official who gets it the most—the economic nationalism.
 Cotton was the one most supportive of us, up front and behind the scenes, from the beginning.
 He understands that the Washington élite—this permanent political class of both parties, between the K Street consultants and politicians—needs to be shattered".

 Cotton has been called one of the leading voices of Trumpism.
 The Washington Post wrote: "What's fascinating is how Cotton has adjusted since Trump's victory.
 Some have argued that Cotton could be the "heir" to the Trumpism wing of the Republican Party."

 Personal life

 Cotton married attorney Anna Peckham in 2014.
 They have two children.

 Cotton has said that Walter Russell Mead, Robert D. Kaplan, Henry Kissinger, Daniel Silva, C. J. Box, and Jason Matthews are among his favorite authors.

-In 2019, Cotton published a book about the role of the Old Guard at Arlington National Cemetery, partly based on his service in that unit as an officer.
+In 2019, Cotton published a book about the role of the Old Guard at Arlington National Cemetery, partly based on his service as an officer in that unit.